ksprin/GardenGuard/README.md

 # Garden Guard
 ECE 4440 Capstone Design, Fall 2025
-Department of Electrical and Computer Engineering at the University of Virginia
+<br>Department of Electrical and Computer Engineering at the University of Virginia

 # Team Members
 Tessa Heick, Rowland Halsey Robinson, and Kayla Sprincis